eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.14
+- Automata Control next upgrade price shown
+- Strikethrough on unaffordable stuff
+- Waveney's discovery detector
+- Finally fixed tool price formatting so that NewPixBot costs 1 Castle not 1 Castles
+- Prices are divs not spans so they don't start on the same line as the buy link

 ## 3.13
 - Now you can call Molpify like this: Molpify(someNumber, decimalPlaces,2) and it won't apply all the letter prefix things, regardless of your game's scientific notation setting
 - The 'enough chips for making blocks' check was backwards all along